A Nation of Snowflakes

 The public attention to this conflict has vastly outpaced the attention drawn to actual threats to free speech from the state, which are numerous.
 And it has also obscured the extent to which some conservatives, as well, are prepared to deploy public humiliation to deprive speakers of their livelihoods or bully them into submission.

 At Texas A&M, Tommy Curry, a black professor, was driven from his home with his family after his controversial remarks on violence and race drew the attention of American Conservative columnist Rod Dreher; singling out left-wing college professors is a frequent source of content at Steve Bannon’s Breitbart News.
 The former San Francisco 49ers quarterback Colin Kaepernick cannot find employment in the the National Football League after his protests against police brutality.
 A police union in St. Louis urged members to bombard a local store owner with calls, after he accused some officers of misconduct, one of several recent examples of police unions attempting to intimidate critics.
-Black Lives Matter activists protesting the lack of accountability lethal shootings of black men by police are routinely attacked as terrorists.
+Black Lives Matter activists protesting the lack of accountability in lethal shootings of black men by police are routinely attacked as terrorists.

 It’s hard to understand why making one’s livelihood depend on a refusal to criticize armed agents of the state with the authority to kill would draw less outrage than safe spaces on college campuses.
 And although these examples of conservative efforts to define the boundaries of public speech are new, the conflict is not.